FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 Glue of meshL meshes
 ''''''''''''''''''''

 An assembling of :freefem:`meshL` is possible thanks to the operator :freefem:`+`.
 The result returns a :freefem:`meshL`, with caution of the right orientation at the merged interfaces.
-Here, the function :freefem:`checkMesh` can be called.
+Here, the function :freefem:`checkmesh` can be called.

 .. code-block:: freefem
    :linenos: